VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** text
 - **Return:** authorID, text, date

-Return this updated message data.
+Edit and return this updated message data.
 Cannot edit a message if current user id is not equal to the authorID of the message.
 Automatically selects the current user by his id contained in his authentication cookie.